RemiDebruyne/RemiDebruyne/README.md

   ### So where am I now ?
-  I began a 5 months bootcamp in .NET.
+  I begun a 5 months bootcamp in .NET.
 Then, I plan to develop my expertise my acquiring the title of app designer through a 1 year course paralleled with an internship<br><br>